Professor

 Clinical Research Division, Fred Hutch

-Dr. Tom Purcell is the chief medical officer of the Fred Hutchinson Cancer Center.
+Dr. Tom Purcell is vice president and chief medical officer of Fred Hutchinson Cancer Center.
 In this role, he oversees Fred Hutch's outpatient clinics and is responsible for ensuring that Fred Hutch provides high-quality clinical care.
 He also studies the role of exercise in cancer survivorship and carries out clinical trials of new drugs for patients with lung cancer, mesothelioma and other cancers.
 Dr. Purcell is a medical oncologist who cares for patients at Fred Hutch with gastrointestinal cancers, such as liver cancer.

 UW Medicine